mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 better.
 And I get this question really often, like, should we have like, and I just got that yesterday again.
 Right?
-So, when, when client and their whole organization wants to get rid of code reviews in favor of peer programming.
+So, when, when client and their whole organization wants to get rid of code reviews in favor of pair programming.
 Right.
 I have a lot of things to say about that, but I don't want to talk about it.
 I want to know what you think about is, have you experienced pair programming?
 What's your take on it and, what's your take on.
 Code reviews.
 And how can we